octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 ### Proof

-Now that the intent of our smart contract has been modeled into post conditions and that our smart contract has been translated into a theorem (which combines evaluation of a sequence of Michelson instruction and those logical post-conditions), we need to prove this theorem is true.
+Now that the intent of our smart contract has been modeled into post-conditions and that our smart contract has been translated into a theorem (which combines evaluation of a sequence of Michelson instruction and those logical post-conditions), we need to prove this theorem is true.

 The demonstration or proof of the theorem can be expressed with a sequence of Coq tactics.

 Since the theorem is a complex logical proposition, it is suggested to decompose it into simpler propositions easily provable.
 This decomposition is done by separating into smaller independent propositions or applying reductions (see reductions in Gallina [4]).

-The following proof script is rely on
+The following proof script relies on:
 - tactics (commands of the Vernacular of Gallina)
-- induced types (Mi-cho-coq)
+- induced types (Mi-Cho-Coq)
-- proven theorem of Mi-cho-coq dealing with Tezos smart contract properties (e.g. gas)
+- proven theorem of Mi-Cho-Coq dealing with Tezos smart contract properties (e.g. gas)
-- the Coq univers which defines sets of numbers and related theorem.
+- the Coq universe which defines sets of numbers and related theorem.
 For example, natural integers are defined upon the Peano arithmetic.

 Here is the proof of the Vote smart contract.